 Use of Pharmacy Compounding Isolator Onboard US Navy Ship4/20/2015

-Compounding aseptic isolators, such as those manufactured by NuAire, are glove boxes that allow a pharmacist to mix medications in a sterile, positive air pressure environment.
+Restricted Access Barrier Systems such as Compounding Aseptic Isolators and Compounding Aseptic Containment Isolators are glove boxes that allow a pharmacist to mix medications in a sterile, positive air pressure environment.
 They are also used to prepare syringes and IV bags for the treatment of patients in hospitals.
-When using a compounding aseptic isolator, air flow passes through a HEPA filter that removes particulates and other contaminants.
+When using a compounding aseptic isolator, airflow passes through a HEPA filter that removes particulates and other contaminants.
 The isolator is designed to separate the environment where the pharmacist is working from the environment where the work is being done.

 It's important to keep in mind that isolators are not "magic boxes."
 Specifically, they require certain conditions to be met to provide proper aseptic conditions.
 They require stringent procedures to operate safely, including proper disinfection, safe material transfer, and safe production of medications while in use.
 The pharmacist must also be scrubbed, gloved, and gowned to create a sterile environment.

 NuAire pharmacy compounding isolators are used onboard ships of the United States Navy, particularly the hospital ships USNS Mercy and USNS Comfort.
 These vessels provide all the services of a modern hospital and can be deployed offshore any place in the world.
 The Mercy and the Comfort are not only deployed to treat casualties resulting in American military operations but also to support the Navy's efforts to alleviate the effects of natural disasters anywhere in the world as well as to provide medical services in remote areas where they would not ordinarily be present.